 Your farm safety manager has taken a Growers Training Class and has implemented changes to operations, infrastructure, record keeping and worker training.
 What’s next?
 On-Farm Readiness Reviews (OFRR) are a great way to help prepare your farm for an FDA inspection.
-The State of Hawaii, Department of Agriculture currently does not have the jurisdiction to conduct Produce Safety Rule inspections and thus FDA inspectors from the mainland will becoming to inspect covered farms.
 These OFRR provide insight on how well your farm has enacted the requirements of the Produce Safety Rule.
 This service is free (no cost to you but your time!) and confidential (all observations are reviewed with you, the farmer, at the end of the review.
 No observation information is conveyed to the FDA.)
+The State of Hawaii, Department of Agriculture currently does not have the jurisdiction to conduct Produce Safety Rule inspections and thus FDA inspectors from the mainland will be scheduling and conducting routine inspections on all covered non-exempt farms.

-If you are interested in conducting a voluntary OFRR on your farm, please contact Hawaii Produce Safety Program Principal Investigator, Dr. Leo Obaldo at Leonard.G.Obaldo@hawaii.gov or at (808) 832-0705.
+If you are interested in conducting a voluntary OFRR on your farm, please contact Hawaii Produce Safety Program Program Manager, Dr. Joey Ooka at Joey.K.Ooka@hawaii.gov or at (808) 832-0705.

 Covered or Exempt from the Law?